Population: 1.81 million (2011 Census)

 Government: Part of the United Kingdom of Great Britain and Northern Ireland (also comprising England, Scotland and Wales).
 Prime Minister David Cameron (Conservative).
 Secretary of Sate Theresa Villiers MP (head of the Northern Ireland Office).
 There are 18 NI MPs.
 Due to their opposition of NI's inclusion in the UK (and Parliament's oath of allegiance to the Queen), Sinn Fein's five MPs do not take their seats at Westminster.

 Northern Ireland Assembly: (devolved power-sharing government at Stormont with specific powers including health, education, environment and local economy).
 108 Members of the Legislative Assembly (MLAs).
-First Minister Peter Robinson MLA MP (Democratic Unionist Party).
-Deputy First Minister Martin McGuinness MP (Sinn Fein).
+First Minister Arlene Foster (Democratic Unionist Party).
+Deputy First Minister Martin McGuinness (Sinn Fein).

 Political Parties (top six in order of Assembly's public vote): Democratic Unionist Party (Unionist), Sinn Fein (Nationalist), Ulster Unionist (Unionist), Social Democratic and Labour Party (Nationalist), Alliance, Traditional Unionist Voice (Unionist).